Create a Website Account - Manage notification subscriptions, save form progress and more.

-2. The Regional Training Center.
-Currently, the Village of Cary is partnered with law enforcement agencies from nearby villages to build a training center for the purpose of keeping our officers prepared and fit.
+2. The McHenry County Regional Training Center is located in Cary.
+Currently, the Village of Cary has partnered with law enforcement agencies from nearby villages to create a law enforcement training center for the purpose of keeping our officers prepared and fit.

 A School Resource Officer is a sworn law enforcement officer whose main priorities are to ensure the safety of everyone in the school and preventing crime.